-You might be tempted to buy the cheapest iPhone 14 or iPhone 14 Pro, or perhaps the model with the most storage.
-Many people will be perfectly fine buying one of those.
-However, others will want to buy something in-between.
+You might be tempted to buy the cheapest iPhone 14 model or, perhaps, a variant with the most storage.
+Some people will be perfectly fine buying one of those.
+However, many others will want to buy a model that falls in between.

-One thing to keep in mind is that you will likely wind up paying for more storage one way or another.
+One thing to keep in mind is that you’ll likely wind up paying for more storage one way or another.
 Either you’ll spend the money up front when you buy your new phone or you’ll have to buy a compatible hard drive or pay a monthly fee for additional storage via Apple’s iCloud service.

 There are several factors you need to consider before you settle on one storage size or another.
-We’ll break down everything you need to think about about before you buy a iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max.
+We’ll break down everything you should think about about before you buy a iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max.

 iPhone 14 Storage Options

-Apple offers three iPhone 14 storage options at three price points.
+Apple offers three iPhone 14 storage options at three different price points.